-Even if you nervous system gives all the right command for achieving balance it won’t matter if your limbs are not doing their part, which is to get to the right position fast and be able to support your weight in a less than ideal position.
+Even if your nervous system gives all the right commands for achieving balance it won’t matter if your limbs are not doing their part, which is to get to the right position fast and be able to support your weight in a less than ideal position.

 That’s why it’s extremely important to maintain and improve your strength as you grow older, especially in the legs.
-You shouldn’t leave it at the legs only.
-You core is especially important for improving and maintaining balance and you instinctively spread your arms to find balance in case of slipping.
+You shouldn’t leave it on the legs only.
+Your core is especially important for improving and maintaining balance and you instinctively spread your arms to find balance in case of slipping.
 It’s useful to have strong and fast muscles in the whole body to avoid falling.

 As you can see, strength training is very beneficial for preventing falls.
-You can read more about improving your strength with strength training here:
+You can read more about improving your strength with strength training in the articles:

 Unfortunately having strong muscles won’t save you in case of stumbling if you can’t get your legs where they need to be to prevent the fall.